gmlang/chilledtofu/_plans/04-travel-insurance.md

 I thought of this quote when I was buying travel insurance for my Asia trip.
 If I wanted to get away from myself, would I still think about travel insurance?
 I don't know, but I know I'd tell the story like this

-> Years ago, when I was *almost young*[^1], I wanted to get away from myself by traveling far, and I didn't forget to buy travel insurance.
+> Years ago when I was almost young[^1], I wanted to get away from myself by traveling far, and I didn't forget to buy travel insurance.

 That's that.